 Use your thread – I always go for a contrasting colour – and stitch the mask together.
 Start with the inner corners of the eyes and sew them to the edges of the nose.
 I didn’t overlap them at all; just stitched them edge to edge.

-Finally decorate your little woodland creature masks with paint, glitter, embroidery, gems, feathers… anything!
+Finally decorate your little animal masks with paint, glitter, embroidery, gems, feathers… anything!

 Wowzers!
-How awesome are Rachel’s kids woodland creature masks?
+How awesome are Rachel’s kids animal mask templates?
 We hope you enjoyed making Rachel’s project.
 For more summer holiday ideas head to our Kids Craft section.
 We even show you how to make balloon animals for beginners!
 Share a picture of your woodland creature masks with us on Instagram using #molliemakers, and don’t forget to subscribe to Mollie Makes to get creative inspiration delivered to your door every month!